 Piper nigrum or black pepper in Hindi translates to काली मिर्च (kaalee mirch) and is a very important spice for different types of healing.
 After all, it forms the combined powers of trikatu!
 Unlike other herbs in Ayurveda, this warming spice is considered to be put easily with most other spices and herbs without poor interactions.
 In the terms of this practice, black pepper helps to “enkindle agni, the digestive fire.”
 (28)

 Regarding doshas, black pepper “is excellent for pacifying kapha, helps pacify vata and increases pitta.”
-(29) Black pepper is described as light and dry (“guna,” or quality), pungent and bitter (“rasa,” or taste) and hot (“virya,” or energy).
+(29) It is described as light and dry (“guna,” or quality), pungent and bitter (“rasa,” or taste) and hot (“virya,” or energy).
 (30)